wwtkddnjsww/SITUA-CQ/README.md

 To use this code, please refer SITUA-CQ under below.

-S. Seo, J. Lee, H. Ko and S. Pack, "Situation-Aware Cluster and Quantization Level Selection Algorithm for Fast Federated Learning," IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3262582.
+S. Seo, J. Lee, H. Ko, and S. Pack, "Situation-Aware Cluster and Quantization Level Selection Algorithm for Fast Federated Learning," IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3262582.

 ## Description of components in a nutshell
 In 'preliminary Experiments' folder, the effects of the over all distributions,